How to Use OAuth Authorization

 - Secure Connection: Third-party applications only receive temporary access tokens and cannot access your account.

-- Controlled Permissions: You clearly understand the scope of permissions granted to third-party applications (e.g., they can "Read Repository" but cannot "Delete Repository").
+- Controlled Permissions: You understand the scope of permissions granted (e.g., "Read Repository" but not "Delete Repository").

-- Revocable at Any Time: If you no longer trust or need an application, you can revoke authorization at any time.
+- Revocable at Any Time: You can revoke authorization whenever you no longer trust or need an application.

 Steps